1. Get them excited about the session.

 Getting the most out of your family photography session.

 Preparing for your family photo session can be a real challenge.
-There are so many possibilities and it all looks bit overwhelming.
+There are so many possibilities and it all looks a bit overwhelming.
 I know how it feels.
 I’ve been on the other side of a lens too.

 When you prepare for your photo session you are getting everything ready, you are also wondering how will the kids like the session and will they be in a good mood?
 It is quite a challenge to predict what will the little ones do.
 But not to worry.
-I have few tips for you and I hope it will help you to prepare for your next photography session so you get the most fantastic photos to cherish forever.
+I have a few tips for you and I hope it will help you to prepare for your next photography session so you get the most fantastic photos to cherish forever.

 # 1. Get them excited about the session.

 Most of the kids need some time to adhere to the new situation.
 It does help a lot if you talk with your children about the day.
-Get them ready and excited for what we will do.
+Get them ready and excited about what we will do.
 You can plan some favorite activity for after the session.

 It could help the little ones stay excited even though more “boring” parts of the schedule.
-There are few nice places to visit not far from the studio.
-It could be a great finish of the day if you went to the ZOO or playground near Visitor center in Phoenix Park after the session.
+There are a few nice places to visit not far from the studio.
+It could be a great finish of the day if you went to the ZOO or playground near the Visitor Center in Phoenix Park after the session.
 This is just a few of the ideas for “after the session” treat.

 # 2. Time of the day is a key!

-When you are going to schedule your photo session be sure to follow your children sleep routine.
+When you are going to schedule your photo session to be sure to follow your children sleep routine.
 There is very little chance a baby will be happy before his/her nap.
 If you have more than one child, who still nap during the day, try to pick a time where the overlap of playtime is possible to happen.